 How do I access EndNote?

 Access EndNote desktop on a Windows 7 machine via All Programs/CardiffApps/Statistics and Databases or on a Windows XP machine via Networked Applications/General software/Spreadsheets and databases.
-If you are using a Mac, you can download EndNote from afp://macsoft.cf.ac.uk.
-The current version of EndNote is X601.
+If you are using a University-owned Mac you can contact your Local Computing Representative who will install the EndNote software for you.

 What help is available?

 There is lots of useful material about EndNote on the web, for example check out the Thomson Reuters EndNote Training channel on YouTube which includes videos on both EndNote desktop and EndNote Web.
 The company also have their own Knowledge Base and Frequently Asked Questions.